frbelli/ClaudeSkills/Sound Design/references/synths/Moog-Matriarch-Reference-Guide.md

 - Confirm that your local mains voltage matches the adapter rating.
 - Disconnect the power supply before connecting external devices to the patchbay.

+> [!WARNING]
-> Warning: Use of third-party adapters may damage the analog circuitry or introduce hum due to improper grounding.
+> > Warning: Use of third-party adapters may damage the analog circuitry or introduce hum due to improper grounding.

 ### Operating Environment
 - Temperature: 0–35 °C (32–95 °F).